CoconutGoodie/figma-plugin-react-vite/README.md

 ## Key Features

-1. **_Logical Sides in Mind:_** Figma plugins that render a UI works on two different processes (split into code.js and index.html in Figma docs).
-This boilerplate keeps sides separated, by allowing them to share code (under `./src/common/`).
+1. **_Logical Sides in Mind:_** Figma plugins that render a UI work on two different processes (split into code.js and index.html in Figma docs).
+This boilerplate keeps the sides separated by allowing them to share code (under ./src/common/).

 2. **_Intercommunitive:_** Logical sides should be able to communicate with each other without creating huge and unscalable nested if statements.
 This boilerplate solves it by declaring isolated messages (under `./src/common/network/messages/`)!

-3. **_Easy to Build:_** Configure the vite config with your plugin credentials once, then just build with your everyday `npm run build` command!
+3. **_Easy to Build:_** Configure the `figma.manifest.ts` config with your plugin credentials once, then just build with your everyday `npm run build` command!
 The `/dist` folder will be ready to publish already!

-4. **_Bundled into One File:_** Figma plugins only accept single file for main (js) and ui (html), which makes deployment of multiple files linked to each other impossible.
-This boilerplate is configured to bundle/inline most of the things you need like: rasterize/vector image asset imports, css url statements and of course source code imports.
+4. **_Bundled into One File:_** Figma plugins only accept a single file for `main` (js) and `ui` (html), which makes deployment of multiple files linked to each other impossible.
+This boilerplate is configured to bundle/inline most of the things you need like rasterize/vector image asset imports, CSS URL statements, and of course, source code imports.

-5. **_SVG as Component:_** Yes, you can import SVG's as inlined sources with `*.svg?inline`, but what about actually importing them as React components?
+5. **_SVG as Component:_** Yes, you can import SVGs as inlined sources with `*.svg?inline`, but what about actually importing them as React components?
 Easy!
-You can import an svg file as React component with `*.svg?component`!
-(See `/src/ui/app.tsx` for examples)
+You can import an SVG file as a React component with `*.svg?component!` (See `/src/ui/app.tsx` for examples)

 6. **_Sassy:_** A classic, this boilerplate supports Sass/Scss/Less and modules!
 Check out `/src/ui/styles/` for 7-1 Sass Template and `/src/ui/components/Button.module.scss` for module examples.